-The Princeton Line is an east to west striking anastomosing zone of shearing that links discontinuous fragments or boudins of BIF.
+The Princeton Line is an east to west striking anastomosing zone of shearing that links discontinuous fragments or boudins of BIF, and includes all the mines associated with the Princeton mineralisation, namely, from west to east: Dover, Cumberland, Northumberland, Princess and New Brighton.

 The BIF units vary in thickness from zero to 60 m.
 Typical Fig Tree greywackes and shales lie in contact with the BIF to the north.
 The sheared southern contact of the BIF juxtaposes a 20 m thick package of Onverwacht fuchsitic schist.
 All strata in the mine area dip steeply to the south (80°).
+Historical mining on Princeton was mainly to provide sulphur to the roaster.